Genius (1999 film)

-Genius is a 1999 Disney Channel Original Movie (DCOM) directed by Rod Daniel.
+Genius is a 1999 American comedy film released as a Disney Channel Original Movie (DCOM) and directed by Rod Daniel.
 The film stars Trevor Morgan and Emmy Rossum, and premiered on Disney Channel on August 21, 1999.
-In the film, Morgan portrays a genius who enrolls in college at the age of 13 and takes on a bad boy image in an attempt to gain friends.
+In the film, Morgan portrays a genius who enrolls in college at the age of 12 and takes on a bad boy image in an attempt to gain friends.

 Plot

-Charlie Boyle, a 13-year-old physics genius and hockey lover, enrolls in a Wisconsin college so he can work with Dr. Krickstein, a scientist he admires.
+Charlie Boyle, a 12-year-old physics genius and hockey lover, enrolls in a Wisconsin college so he can work with Dr. Krickstein, a scientist he admires.
 Mostly Charlie is sick of being a geek and he was treated like dirt because he was a genius.
 For years, Krickstein has been studying gravity in an attempt to defy it.
 Krickstein's laboratory is located underneath the college's hockey arena.
 Charlie has difficulty making friends with his college students and roommates.
 Charlie meets a teenage girl named Claire Addison, who attends a local junior high school.
 To be near Claire, Charlie tells her that he is a new student at her school, and that his name is Chaz Anthony.
 Charlie chooses to reinvent himself because he feels being a nerd does not guarantee him a girlfriend.
 Charlie enrolls at Claire's school as Chaz, and takes on a bad boy image in an attempt to be cool and gain friends.
 To get closer to Claire, Chaz convinces her to tutor him.
 Claire is the daughter of Coach Addison, who coaches the college's Northern Lights hockey team.

 Charlie realizes that living two lives can be difficult.
 Eventually, Charlie's double life is exposed at the college's conference championship, when Claire's father identifies him as Charlie Boyle.
 Claire confronts Charlie, who admits the truth.
 Charlie realizes that he left the laboratory's particle accelerator running; it overheats, cracking the ice and interrupting the game which the Northern Lights were about to win, having used advice Charlie gave them.
 Coach Addison's job is put in jeopardy as a result and Claire, disgusted by Charlie's actions, tells him she never wants to see him again and refuses to take his phone calls.
 Charlie leaves junior high school and although he makes an announcement over the PA system apologizing, Claire and his best friends Odie and Dieon refuse to forgive him.